Chart Color Schemes

 Beveridge Intermodal Precinct

 Australia's largest planned intermodal freight precinct spanning 1,100 hectares in Melbourne's north.
 Developed by National Intermodal Corporation, it serves as the southern terminus for the Inland Rail corridor, designed to accommodate double-stacked 1,800m trains.
-Construction officially commenced in December 2025 following the appointment of John Holland as the main contractor for Stage 1.
-The project includes a massive rail terminal, over 800,000 sqm of warehousing, and a $900 million interchange at Camerons Lane.
+Main construction for Stage 1 officially commenced in early 2026 following site preparations.
+The project includes a massive rail terminal, over 800,000 sqm of warehousing, and is supported by a $1.62 billion road connections package including the Camerons Lane interchange.
 It integrates renewable energy with up to 200MW of solar capacity and is expected to create 20,000 jobs while removing 167,000 truck trips from roads annually.

 Northern Private Hospital Epping